utility-libraries/debuglib-py/README.md

 ## Examples

-> Note: soon there will be a proper integration with the logging module
+> Note: there is no need for a server to run/exist.
+> That way you don't have to change anything when going into production
+> but would still have the option to monitor when errors occur.

 ### 1: logging